commercetools/commercetools-sunrise-java/ONBOARDING.md

 ####Customize Web Assets

 #####Customize images
-If you want to provide your own images, you just have to place them inside the `public/images/` folder and modify the image source as explained in the section _[Customize HTML](#customize-html)_.
+If you want to provide your own images, you just have to place them inside the `public/images/` folder and modify the HTML accordingly as explained in the section _[Customize HTML](#customize-html)_.
 Following the logo example used in that section, you should obtain:

 ```hbs
 <!-- start common/logo.hbs -->